RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 What do you do on a finance degree apprenticeship?

 On a finance degree apprenticeship, you'll split your time between university classes and workplace training.
-Degree apprenticeships are the big boss, so expect to get on with advanced tasks and projects that will make a huge difference in your training.
+You'll gain practical skills working on actual projects, from month-end reporting to vendor negotiations, all while progressing toward your university qualification.
 There are so many avenues you can take, too.
 Some types of finance degree apprenticeships are:

 Some of your tasks and responsibilities can include:

-ACCA apprenticeships offer a powerful pathway into the world of finance and accounting, giving you professional qualifications alongside real workplace experience.
+ACA-accredited apprenticeships offer a powerful pathway into the world of finance and accounting, giving you a professional qualification alongside real workplace experience.

-With an ACCA qualification, you'll join a global community of over 233,000 members across 180+ countries – that's a lot of potential mentors and connections for your future career!
+With an ACA qualification - also known as the ICAEW Chartered Accountant qualification - you'll join a global community of professionals.
+That's a lot of potential mentors and connections for your future career!

 I enjoy working with different teams every week and meeting new clients.
 This enables me to network with like-minded people and learn from their experiences.
 When it comes to new clients, I always find it interesting to learn how they operate their business and how they have built it into what it is today.
 The company maintains a very friendly atmosphere, and I occasionally meet colleagues from other offices, too, which further widens the experience I gain from talking to people.
 Audit differs from what I initially expected, but it has been a nice surprise, and I do enjoy my time at work.
 Student Chartered Accountant, Forvis Mazars